syncfusion-content/windowsforms-docs/WindowsForms/Grid/Editing.md

 ### Canceling edit for the whole grid cells

 The [CurrentCellStartEditing](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControlBase~CurrentCellStartEditing_EV.html#) event will be fired when the current cell switches to edit mode.
 So on clicking an editing cell, this event will be called.
-There is `Cancel` property used in this event so that editing can be cancelled whenever required.
+There is `Cancel` property used in this event so that editing can be canceled whenever required.

 {% tabs %}
 {% highlight c# %}